Jabesh, Gilead, Israel, 871 BC

 Keeping his eyes fixed on his squirming bundle, Nathan moved to the next person.
 “Omar is so glad to see you, ma’am.”

-Omar plopped down on his bottom.
+She shook her head no as Omar plopped down on his bottom.
+“Baba.”

-Each trip into Jabesh brightened Nathan’s eyes, and that summer, he started calling the bake shop “Omar’s Place.”
+That summer, Elijah started calling the bake shop “Omar’s Place.”

 Elijah’s father went into the shop next door but came out and shook his head.
 “Something’s wrong at Omar’s Place, and the cobbler doesn’t want to talk about it.”